 Sorokin stepped foot in New York City in 2013.
-The con artist broke her way into socialite circles, telling people that she was a German heiress with a multimillion-dollar trust fund.
-Her father, according to Sorokin, was sometimes an oil baron and, at other times, a solar panel magnate or a diplomat.
-Her acquaintances consisted of people connected to the art world, as well as actual trust fund kids.
+The con artist swiftly broke her way into socialite circles as Anna Delvey, telling people she was a German heiress with a multimillion-dollar trust fund.
+Her father, according to Sorokin, was sometimes an oil baron and, at other times, a solar-panel magnate or diplomat.
+The Cut reported that Sorokin's acquaintances consisted of people connected to the art world, as well as actual trust-fund kids.
 She lived lavishly, hopping onto private jets, offering to pay expenses for other people, and spending money on expensive clothes.
-Before getting caught, Sorokin tried to get a $22 million loan to establish a private art club called the Anna Delvey Foundation.
+Before getting caught, the Washington Post reported that Sorokin tried to get a $22-million loan to establish a private art club called the Anna Delvey Foundation.

-Sorokin swindled banks, private jet operators, and friends.
+Sorokin swindled banks, private-jet operators, and friends.
 She would forge bad checks, then withdraw money before the checks bounced.
-She faked documents and convinced bank representatives to let her overdraw.
+Rolling Stone reported that she faked documents and convinced bank representatives to let her overdraw.
 One of her most notorious victims was Rachel Deloache Williams, a former photo editor at Vanity Fair.
-Sorokin had invited Williams on a trip to Morocco with two other people - a trainer and videographer.
-With the promise that Sorokin would pay her back, Williams ended up footing the bills for plane tickets, dresses, and, most notably, a $7,000 a night hotel stay.
-Her total charges, by the end of Sorokin's time in Morocco, amounted to $62,000.
+According to Harper's Bazaar, Sorokin invited Williams on a trip to Morocco with two other people - a trainer and videographer.
+With the promise that Sorokin would pay her back, Williams ended up footing the bills for plane tickets, dresses, and, most notably, a $7,000-a-night hotel stay.
+Her total charges by the end of Sorokin's time in Morocco amounted to $62,000.

-Sorokin was actually born in 1991 in Moscow, moving to Germany at age 16 with her family.
+Sorokin was actually born in 1991 in Moscow, according to Time, moving to Germany at age 16 with her family.
 Her father worked as a truck driver in a German town, later opening a heating and cooling business.
-Before her grifting scandals, she had dropped out of college.
-Supported by her parents, she then worked in public relations briefly, before interning at Purple magazine in Paris.
-She started calling herself Anna Delvey at that time, and thus, a scam was born.
+Before her grifting scandals, she dropped out of college.
+Supported by her parents, she then briefly worked in public relations before interning at Purple magazine in Paris.
+She started calling herself Anna Delvey at that time, and thus, a scammer was born.